Uk0607/Stock-Sentiment-Analysis-using-News-Headlines/README.md

 # Stock-Sentiment-Analysis-using-News-Headlines
 This project shows the effect of emotion classification of financial news to the prediction of stock market prices.
+Stock market data analysis can be understood in a better way with the help of artificial intelligence and data mining techniques.
+The volatility of stock prices depends on gains or losses of certain companies.
+News articles are one of the most important factors which influence the stock market.
+This project basically shows the effect of emotion classification of financial news to the prediction of stock market prices.
+The application of this project is to predict the sentiment of the stock price whether the News will have a positive impact or a negative impact on the stock price.